-- Offshore projects, as the methodology applied is not yet applicable to offshore projects.
-As a result, it is not yet possible to determine whether offshore nature restoration measures lead to a positive impact on biodiversity. - The effects on biodiversity in the supply chain (for example, the effects of steel production for wind farms). - Any 'repowering' phase of Eneco's assets is considered a new project and will therefore be calculated separately. - Prevented impacts due to the switch from fossil energy assets to renewables, such as impacts from GHG emissions and nitrogen deposition. - Projects with negligible or no impacts on biodiversity.
-Examples include heat pumps, e-boilers installed in existing buildings and solar panels installed on existing roofs. - · Ecosystem services and genetic variability. - Cumulative impacts.
+- Assets that are not part of the scope are assets without operational control and/or without land use change.
+When no land use change is caused, there is no or negligible impact on biodiversity.
+Examples include heat pumps and electric boilers installed in existing buildings and solar panels installed on existing roofs. - Offshore assets, as the methodology applied is not yet applicable for offshore.
+As a result, it is not yet possible to determine whether offshore nature restoration measures lead to a positive impact on biodiversity. - The effects on biodiversity in the supply chain (for example, the effects of steel production for wind farms). - Any 'repowering' phase of Eneco's assets is considered a new project and will therefore be calculated separately. - Prevented impacts due to the switch from fossil energy assets to renewables, such as impacts from GHG emissions and nitrogen deposition. - Ecosystem services and genetic variability. - Cumulative impacts.